On this page

 • GROUP_MEMBERSHIP_ADMIN (Group membership administrator)

-As an Okta super admin, make a POST /oauth2/v1/clients/{yourServiceAppId}/roles request to the hub org with the following required parameters to assign an admin role:
+Make a POST /oauth2/v1/clients/{yourServiceAppId}/roles request to the hub org with the following required parameters to assign an admin role:

 Parameter Description/Value

 type Specify the admin role to assign to the service app.
-Use the recommended standard admin roles (USER_ADMIN, GROUP_MEMBERSHIP_ADMIN).
+Use the recommended standard admin roles (USER_ADMIN, GROUP_MEMBERSHIP_ADMIN)

 Note: Only Okta super admins (opens new window) can assign roles.